syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 **Add GlobalKey for the DataGrid**

-Create the [GlobalKey](https://api.flutter.dev/flutter/widgets/GlobalKey-class.html) with the [SfDataGridState](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGridState-class.html) class.
+Create the [GlobalKey](https://api.flutter.dev/flutter/widgets/GlobalKey-class.html) using the [SfDataGridState](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGridState-class.html) class.
 Exporting related methods are available in the `SfDataGridState` class.

 Set the created `GlobalKey` to the `SfDataGrid`.